-Variations of Worcestershire Sauce
+Varieties of Worcestershire Sauce

-- Gluten-Free Worcestershire: The popularity of gluten-free diets may be one reason that the U.S. version of Worcestershire sauce is made with distilled white vinegar rather than malt vinegar, which contains gluten.
+- Gluten-free Worcestershire: The popularity of gluten-free diets may be one reason that the U.S. version of Worcestershire sauce is made with distilled white vinegar rather than malt vinegar, which contains gluten.
 To be sure your Worcestershire sauce is gluten-free, check the label.

 - Vegetarian or Vegan Worcestershire Sauce: The anchovies in the original recipe for Worcestershire sauce are eliminated for vegan or vegetarian versions.
 This will usually be prominently displayed on the label.